Single-Element Beamforming using Multi-Mode Antenna Patterns: Codebook Optimization

 A more flexible version is to implement the phases by using fixed phase shifters.
 Triggered by a processor, selected ports and the desired phases can be chosen.
 Because of the hybrid nature, we call this technique \emph{hybrid mode combining}.
 Consequently,

-where the amplitudes before normalization $a_m$ are either zero or one. $N_\textrm{C}$ represents the number of selected ports in the current setup.
+where before normalization the amplitudes $a_m$ are either zero or one. $N_\textrm{C}$ represents the number of selected ports in the current setup.
 Since an arbitrary number of ports are selected in order to optimize the overall \emph{gain} (or other criteria), this case is more flexible and hence an improved performance can be obtained.